 Long-term smoking is linked to an increased risk of colorectal cancer, as well as many other cancers and health problems.
 Quitting smoking may help lower you risk of colorectal cancer and many other types of cancer, too.
 If you smoke and would like help quitting, call the American Cancer Society at 1-800-227-2345.

-Some studies suggest that taking a daily multi-vitamin containing folic acid, or folate, may lower colorectal cancer risk, but not all studies have found this.
+Some studies suggest that taking a daily multivitamin containing folic acid may lower colorectal cancer risk, but not all studies have found this.
 In fact, some studies have hinted that folic acid might help existing tumors grow.
 More research is needed in this area.

 Some studies have suggested that vitamin D, which you can get from sun exposure, in certain foods, or in a vitamin pill, might lower colorectal cancer risk.
-Studies have shown that low vitamin D levels are associated with an increased risk of colorectal cancer as well as other cancers.
+Studies have shown that low vitamin D levels are associated with an increased risk of colorectal cancer, as well as other cancers.
 Because of concerns that excess sun exposure can cause skin cancer, most experts do not recommend this as a way to lower colorectal cancer risk at this time.
 More studies are needed to determine if increasing vitamin D intake from a supplement can help prevent colorectal cancer.
-Avoiding a low vitamin D level may be helpful; it is best to talk with your doctor about whether your vitamin D level should be tested.
+It is best to talk with your doctor about whether your vitamin D level should be tested.

 Low levels of dietary calcium have been linked with an increased risk of colorectal cancer in some studies.
-Other studies suggest that increasing calcium intake may lower colorectal cancer risk.
+Others suggest that increasing calcium intake may lower the risk for the recurrence of colorectal adenomas.
 Calcium is important for a number of health reasons aside from possible effects on cancer risk.
 But because of the possible increased risk of prostate cancer in men with high calcium/dairy product intake, and the possible lower risk of other cancers like colorectal cancer and breast cancer, the American Cancer Society does not have any specific recommendations regarding dairy food consumption for cancer prevention.

 Calcium and vitamin D might work together to reduce colorectal cancer risk, as vitamin D aids in the body’s absorption of calcium.
 Still, not all studies have found that supplements of these nutrients reduce risk.